br3ndonland/inboard/.github/CONTRIBUTING.md

 - Ensure user name and email are set locally in Git as described in [Configuration](#configuration).
 - [Generate an SSH key and add it to the SSH agent](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/)
   ```sh
   $ touch ~/.ssh/config
   $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
   $ eval "$(ssh-agent -s)"
   $ ssh-add -K ~/.ssh/id_rsa
   ```

-  - The config file may need to be manually created with `touch ~/.ssh/config` first.

 - [Add SSH key to GitHub account](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)
   ```sh
   $ pbcopy < ~/.ssh/id_rsa.pub
   ```
 - Go to GitHub and paste the key.
 - [Check SSH connection](https://help.github.com/articles/testing-your-ssh-connection/)
   ```sh
   $ ssh -T git@github.com
   ```
   - Verify it looks similar to the link above, type `yes`, verify username.
   - The above steps should only need to be done once.